Murder on a Hot Day: Weather is a Character … and Virtual MurderCon

 So yes, weather is an important aspect of police work.

 There were only two of us assigned to patrol the county that hot day, which was not a big deal because Saturdays were typically slow.
 Weekend nights were the times when the action jumped off.
 I suppose that most trouble-makers’ daytimes were reserved for rest, fishing, lawn mowing, recuperating from hangovers, and driving out to the back forty to plink a few rounds at tin cans and discarded refrigerators and rusty clothes washers.
 Fun times.

-Some folks visited community swimming pools and a few teens would head out to the old gravel pit to swill cheap beer and to smoke weed and for dip in the water.
+Some folks visited community swimming pools and a few teens would head out to the old gravel pit to swill cheap beer and to smoke weed and for a dip in the cool water.
 It’a place where at least one kid drowned each summer and usually within the next day or two we’d find the bloated body tangled in the branches of fallen trees, if a state police diver wasn’t able to immediately locate the victim in the incredibly deep water.

 Sometimes we’d interview a sobbing 15- or 16-year-old girl who reeked of stale beer and pot smoke, a doe-eyed kid who’d stand on the ledge and weep and point to where she last saw him, right after she’d begged him to not leap of into the water from the rocky cliff.
 He’s a good swimmer, she’d say, but we’d been drinking and his buddies dared him to do it.
 So he did.
-Of course, she wouldn’t mention the weed or that her top was on backward or that her shorts were on inside out.
+Of course, she wouldn’t notice that her top was on backward or that her shorts were on inside out.